noisymark/ZavrsniRad/README.md

 UPDATE 4: Best looking frameworks so far are Bootstrap and custom template so I will be continuing on them because Foundation is (I think) not for me.

 UPDATE 5: Final work is done with MVC principle which includes CRUD (Create, Read, Update & Delete) options.

+UPDATE 6: Posts - CRUD and comments - CRUD is working for end-users, added Like counter and who liked the post